Fidgeting, forgetful, unable to focus. Could it be ADHD?

 5 MINUTE READ

-Whether you or your child is persistently moving or continually distracted, finding out if ADHD is the reason can bring new hope.
-Learn how the right care can change lives.
+Whether you’re persistently moving or continually distracted, finding out if ADHD is the reason can bring new hope.

 Frequently the punchline of jokes about short attention spans, ADHD is often misunderstood and stigmatized.
-First, let’s settle some of the myths here:
+First, let’s dispel some of the myths.
+ADHD is not:

-- ADHD is not an invented term to rationalize childlike behavior or horseplay.
+- An invented term to rationalize childlike behavior or horseplay

-- It’s not brought on by playing video games or eating a lot of sugar.
+- Brought on by playing video games or eating a lot of sugar

-ADHD is a complex, hereditary neurodevelopmental issue that affects many important brain functions including attention, memory, learning, hyperactivity and social skills.
-It usually appears in children early in life, sometimes as young as age 2.
-The most common age for diagnosis is 7 years.
-It is not unusual, however, for a person to be diagnosed much later as a teen or adult.
+ADHD is a complex, hereditary nervous system issue that affects many important brain functions including attention, memory, learning, and social skills.
+It’s most commonly diagnosed at age seven, but it is not unusual for a person to be diagnosed much later as a teen or adult.

 Diagnosing ADHD in children

-Not every child who squirms in their seat or daydreams has this condition.
-Talk to your pediatrician first.
-He or she can connect you to a child psychiatrist or trained ADHD specialist to provide a complete assessment and diagnosis.
-There is no single test for ADHD, and besides talking to you and your child, your pediatrician may also gather input from family members and teachers.
+Not every child who squirms or daydreams in class has ADHD.
+Pediatricians often recommend connecting with a child psychiatrist or trained ADHD specialist to provide a complete assessment and diagnosis.
+There is no single test, which is why pediatricians may also gather input from family members and teachers.

 1. Hyperactive-impulsive.
 Generally more common in boys, this type is what most people think of when they hear ADHD.
 Symptoms include: